kcastel/journalscraper/README.md

 # journalscraper
-Scraper for articles from predatory journals
+Scraper for articles from predatory journals as described by Beall.

+Extracts article author, title, abstract,  year.